ismaelirc/chrome-copy-extension/README.md

 ## To dos

 - ✅ Save text and links on localStorage
-- ✅ update the layout
+- ✅ Update the layout
 - ✅ Refactoring the code and improving project organization
 - 🔨 Implement tests
 - Refactor to TypeScript